composer/composer/doc/03-cli.md

 ## create-project

 You can use Composer to create new projects from an existing package.
+This is the equivalent of doing a git clone/svn checkout followed by a composer install of the vendors.

 There are several applications for this:

 1. You can deploy application packages.